-Poughkeepsie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Poughkeepsie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Poughkeepsie is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Poughkeepsie who work in office and administrative support (13.36%), sales jobs (9.75%), and food service (9.59%).

-The education level of Poughkeepsie citizens is a little higher than the average for US cities and towns: 23.39% of adults in Poughkeepsie have at least a bachelor's degree.
+The citizens of Poughkeepsie are slightly better educated than the national average of 21.84% for all cities and towns, with 23.39% of adults in Poughkeepsie having a bachelor's degree or advanced degree.

 The per capita income in Poughkeepsie in 2010 was $23,745, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $94,980 for a family of four.
 However, Poughkeepsie contains both very wealthy and poor people as well.

 Poughkeepsie is an extremely ethnically-diverse city.
 The people who call Poughkeepsie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poughkeepsie residents report their race to be White, followed by Black or African-American.
 Poughkeepsie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 21.33% of the city’s residents.
 Important ancestries of people in Poughkeepsie include Irish, German, Jamaican, and English.

 Poughkeepsie also has a high percentage of its population that was born in another country: 19.58%.

 The most common language spoken in Poughkeepsie is English.
 Other important languages spoken here include Spanish and French.